Cover photo by Chris Willis.

 Length up to 44mm; Wingspan attains 66mm.

-Most similar to Orthetrum guineense (Guinea Skimmer).
-The two species were up until recently thought to be conspecific.
-Mature males of the two can only be definitively identified by the respective shapes of the secondary genitalia.
+The Highland Skimmer is most similar to Orthetrum guineense (Guinea Skimmer).
+The two species were, until recently, thought to be conspecific.
+Mature males of the two species are problematic to identify in the field.
+They can only be identified definitively by the respective shapes of their secondary genitalia.

 Immature males and females of Orthetrum machadoi can be recognised by the mostly unmarked thorax sides and the pair of truncated lines on the shoulders (diagnostic).